Teshpop/Teshpop/README.md

 # 💫 About Me:
-📒Im currently studying an engineering in videogame development<br>💻I like Front-End development and i would like to specialize in Full-Stack development<br>💡I'm always learning new technologies
+📒Im engineering in videogame development<br>💻I like Front-End development and experiences 3D using threejs<br>💡I'm always learning new technologies

 ## 🌐 Socials: